[This page currently being reformatted. Information in Date Order below.]

 (Advanced Landing Ground 12 Aug 1918 - 6 Sep 1918:) GLISY

-ammunition to field troops were needed, but almost impossible to achieve
+field troops were needed, but almost impossible to achieve with

 Commander) invented a modified bomb-rack that allowed ammunition-box